I’m not flexible… Can I do yoga?

 What should I bring?

 Bring a water bottle!
 It is so important to stay hydrated before, during, and after class.
 If you think you might sweat, bring a towel to lay down on your mat.
 Lastly, bring a mat!
-If you haven’t invested in one yet, feel free to rent one for $1 from our studio.
+If you haven’t invested in one yet, feel free to borrow one from our studio.

 When should I arrive?

-Please arrive 10-15 minutes prior to class time.
-This way, we can get you signed in and you can settle into your own spot in the room.
+Please arrive at least 5-10 minutes prior to class time.
+This way, you can settle into your own spot in the room.
 Please try your best to make it on time so that you may go through the warm up before diving into any deeper stretches.
 If you are late, try to either tiptoe in very discretely, find a open spot to place your mat and plug into the flow.
+Please SIGN UP HERE in advance to pay prior to entering your class!